top of page

 I met a young pair of Arabs in a Masaratti being escorted by two bodyguards in another car in the parking lot at fourth sands beach.

+I’ve also been fortunate enough to be invited to eat some delicious foods that I honestly, to this day, have no idea what they were.
+My taste buds didn’t care what it was anyway.
+Delicious taste adventures.
+I’ve had prayers offered for me.
+I’ve also been blessed by strangers in all kinds of semi ritualistic quasi-religious ways.
+I’ll take them all…happily.
+But I do digress, as usual when I’m high and writing.
 My point in writing this whole post was how great it is to see people loving this country and getting out and exploring it.
 I have friends who were born and raised here.
 They have never even bothered to explore their own country.
 They don't leave their cities and go look at what is most of this great country.
 They let themselves miss out on our monstrous wilderness expanses.
 We have these huge bodies of fresh water.
 They're surrounded by lush green forests and some of these new canadians have never had the experience of just being able to jump into a clear blue lake.
 I’m not implying we’re the only country that has this but Saudi Arabia has no lakes at all.
 There are many smaller countries are completely surrounded by the ocean and have no fresh-water lakes.

 a heart shaped canadian flag over a nightime campsite